 - Search only front page(s) or entire newspapers

-- Several Boolean search options (search only specific words, search for ALL words, search for specific phrase, search for words within close proximity).
-For any options that do not apply to your search, leave the search boxes blank.
+- Several Boolean search options (search only specific words, search for ALL words, search for specific phrase, or search for words within close proximity).
+For any options that do not apply to your search, you simply leave the search boxes blank.

-Newspaper pages may be viewed online as well as downloaded and stored locally.
-The images may be stored in PDF or JPEG200 format.
+Newspaper pages may be viewed online as well as downloaded and stored or printed locally.
+The images may be stored in either PDF or JPEG200 format.

 The person viewing the newspapers also needs to be aware that spellings and abbreviations have changed over the years.
 The newspapers always used whatever was common in their areas at the time of publication, not what is used today.
 For instance, newspapers in Massachusetts often abbreviated that state as “Ms” in the 1800s and well into the 1900s.
 Newspapers in Mississippi also used the same letters, “Ms,” as their commonly-used abbreviation for that state.
 The current abbreviations of MA for Massachusetts and MS for Mississippi became standardized only when the Post Office introduced ZIP codes in 1963.
 Even then, the abbreviation for Nebraska was changed again in in 1969, from NB to NE. (“NB” is now the commonly-accepted abbreviation for the Canadian province of New Brunswick.)